ampproject/amp.dev/content/docs/get_started/login_requiring.md

 </div>
 [/sourcecode]

-A little bit further on this, by using the attribute required, we are enforcing on the client side the presence of a text before hitting the Comment button:
+To add a little detail to it, by using the attribute required, we are enforcing on the client side the presence of a text before hitting the Comment button:

 <amp-img src="/static/img/enforce-comment.png" alt="Enforce comment" height="325" width="300"></amp-img>